-Experience the sights and sounds of a Victorian Christmas inside the walls of beautifully decorated Dundurn Castle.
-From the ornate Drawing Room to the household staff's quarters, students will explore how the holiday season was celebrated in the 1850s.
+Experience the sights and sounds of a Victorian Christmas at beautiful Dundurn Castle.
+From the ornate Drawing Room to the household staff's living quarters, students will discover how the holiday season was celebrated over 150 years ago.

-Grade Levels: Two (2); Three (3) Subject: Social Studies
+Grade Levels: Two (2); Three (3)

-Curriculum Strand: Heritage and Identity Curriculum Topics: Changing Family and Community Traditions (2); Communities in Canada
+Curriculum Strand: Heritage and Identity Curriculum Topics: Changing Family and

+Community Traditions (2); Communities in Canada

-Program Components: In this condensed hands-on guided tour of Dundurn Castle students will discover the holiday traditions of the MacNab family and household staff who lived in this lavish historic house.
-They will compare Victorian holiday traditions with their own and those of other communities in Canada today.
+Program Components: In this condensed interactive guided tour of Dundurn Castle, students will learn about the holiday traditions of the MacNab family and household staff who called this wonderful building home.
+Students will compare Victorian holiday traditions with their own and those of other communities in Canada today.
 For the full holiday experience, visit The Hamilton Military Museum for their Military Christmas program.